Mylappapuram

 Mylappapuram is a small village located in Tirunelveli district.
 Mylappapuram has many temples and churches.
 Temple festivals are grantly celebrated every year.
 The Tamilnad Mercantile Bank Limited Vengadampatti Branch is located here.
 A church, which has been renovated and is nearly 100 years old, is located in Mylappapuram.
 A tasmac bar is also located here.
 It has a bus stand named kamarajar bus stand.
 Large water tanks supply thamirabarani water all over the village.

-Mylappapuram is 17 km from Kutralam, 25 km from Papanasam and 7 km from pavoorchatram.
+Mylappapuram is 17 km from Kutralam, 25 km from Papanasam and 7 km (4 mi) from Pavoorchatram.
 Mylappapuram, a small village is surrounded by many natural resources and waterfalls like Kutralam falls, Papanasam dam, Ramanathi dam, Kadananathi dam.
 Thamirabarani is the biggest and perennial river and it support 2 districts.
 But it is unable to supply water to Mylappapuram, and it is 30 km from the Pothigai mountain.